 Contact info for copyright holders for out-of-business printing and publishing firms, magazines, literary agencies, etc. Provided by the Harry Ransom Center and University of Reading Library.

 Searchable lists of vendors regularly used by university libraries in the United States.
 From ALCTS

 Website of distributor of Latin American and Spanish academic publications.

 Durable URLs for search forms and sources in LexisNexis.

 Updated alerts for system problems (when they're known).

 List of publishers who "unprofessionally exploit the gold open-access model for their own profit."
-Maintained by Jeffrey Beall, a metadata librarian at the University of Colorado Denver.
+An archive of the original list compiled by Jeffrey Beall, a metadata librarian at the University of Colorado Denver, with some recent additions.

 Includes a searchable catalog of books from Spain, Mexico, and Cuba.

 Contains information on currently published as well as discontinued periodicals.
 Includes searchable tables of contents for over 24,000 academic journals, plus reviews of periodicals from Magazines for Libraries and Library Journal.

 A database of copyright contacts for writers, artists, and prominent figures in other creative fields.
 From the University of Reading.